 Healthy food right to you doorstep.
 In direct contrast to food pop-ups, which at least have a location, albeit temporary, delivery-only kitchens offer great food without the restaurant.
 Much like pop-up restaurants, delivery-only kitchens allow for restaurants to experiment with new and unique dishes.
 Independent chefs, as well as delivery services like Deliveroo, are also driving this shift towards enjoying quality food in the comfort of your own home.

-While eating your greens might be hot this year, it’s actually .
+While eating your greens might be hot this year, it’s actually purple that is the colour of 2017.
 Not only do purple foods such as beetroot, purple potatoes and acai berries add a beautiful splash of colour to your plate, they are also dense in nutrients and antioxidants, making them serious superfoods!
-The fact that purple foods are also just so Instagrammable is merely an added bonus!
+The fact that purple foods are also just so

 Vegetables as the main ingredient

 All-vegetable dishes should no longer be consigned to a side or an accompaniment to meat or seafood, but rather served as the main meal.
-With vegetables’ wide variety of flavours, textures and colours, restaurants like , Singapore’s first meatless Korean restaurant, are proving that veggies don’t have to be boring.
+With vegetables’ wide variety of flavours, textures and colours, restaurants like The Boneless Kitchen, Singapore’s first meatless Korean restaurant, are proving that veggies don’t have to be boring.

 As well as vegetables as the main ingredient of a dish is one of the hottest food trends, it is indicative of restaurants in Singapore embracing sustainability and farming-to-table dining concepts.

 If vegetables don’t inspire you, fear not, meat is still a food trend for this year, thanks to the huge queues outside restaurant Lang Nuong Viet Nam, Singapore’s first Vietnamese barbeque joint.